WPAMesh/mesh-mqtt-server/README.md

 The server includes a downlink verification system to ensure bidirectional communication with mesh nodes, which is critical for gateway-enabled nodes:

 **How It Works:**
-1. When a node connects using a gateway topic, the server sends a NodeInfo request packet
+1. When a node subscribes to a gateway topic, the server sends a NodeInfo request packet
-2. The server tracks the verification packet ID and waits for a response
+2. The server tries channels from `VerificationChannels` in order, waiting 60 seconds per channel
-3. When the node responds to the request, the verification timestamp is updated in the database
+3. When the node responds, its primary channel is recorded and used for future verifications
-4. Nodes are periodically re-verified to ensure ongoing connectivity

-**Verification States:**
-- **Unverified**: Node has never responded to a verification request
-- **Verified**: Node has recently responded (timestamp stored in database)
-- **Expiring Soon**: Verification is older than threshold, re-verification triggered
+4. Verification is valid for 3 days; re-verification triggers automatically after 1 day

+**Multi-Channel Verification:**

+Nodes may be configured for different channels (LongFast, MediumSlow, etc.).
+The server handles this by:
+- Trying each channel in the `VerificationChannels` list sequentially
+- Waiting 60 seconds per channel before trying the next
+- Recording whichever channel successfully receives a response as the node's "primary channel"
+- Using the primary channel directly for future re-verifications

+**Timing:**
+- Per-channel timeout: 60 seconds
+- Overall verification window: 15 minutes
-- **Pending**: Verification request sent, awaiting response
+- Verification validity: 3 days
+- Re-verification threshold: 1 day (triggers early renewal)
+- Periodic check interval: 1 hour

 **Why This Matters:**
 - Confirms the node can receive downlink messages (not just send uplink)